2013 Citizen Police Academy Information

 I left the GRPD Citizen Police Academy with a newer understanding of officers and the community they protect and serve.
 I never thought that my travels would lead me to spending so much time with American officers, but I truly enjoyed my time with the GRPD.
 If you want the full uncensored weekly commentaries and picture galleries, you can find them at The Sandbox Report.

 My name is Raheeq Al-Zaidan, although most people refer to me as Kiko.
 I am a writer/filmmaker from Kuwait currently studying in Grand Rapids.
 I love this city!
-I enjoy writing about unique Rapidians and any events that bring positive changes to our community.
-In my free time I like to play video games, practice martial arts, read comics, and write for my silly travel blog.
+I enjoy writing about unique people and any events that bring positive changes to our community.

 Reports on: Community, Lifestyle Improvement, Non-Profit Organizations, Law Enforcement